phillystafford/hs-challenge/README.md

 ### **Exercise 1 - Testimonial Block**

-The DOM structure for following image has been included in `./src/views/index.html`.
+The DOM structure for the following image has been included in `./src/views/index.html`.

 Using **CSS only**, style the provided HTML to match the design in the below image as closely as possible.